Source: California Invasive Plant Council

 Cal-IPC Members receive discounted registration.
 If you are not a current Cal-IPC Member, you can still receive the discounted rate by joining or renewing on your registration form.
 (The online form shows your current expiration date.)

 Dates: Last day for early-bird pricing is Sept.
-15. Last day for regular pricing is Oct.
-26. After that, registration is at the door.
+1. Last day for regular pricing is Oct.
+15. After that, please register at the door.

-Symposium Volunteer: $195 (4-6 hours of help at the event; limited spots) all spaces filled
+Symposium Volunteer: $225 (4 hours of help at the event; limited spots available)

 Presenter discount: $25 (one person per paper or poster)

-Registration covers the DPR Laws and Regulations session Wednesday evening and all sessions Thursday and Friday.
-Meals included are continental breakfast both Thursday and Friday, lunch Thursday, and the Social Hour and Banquet on Thursday evening.
-Wednesday trainings and Saturday field trips have an additional charge (see below).
+Registration covers the DPR Laws and Regulations session Tuesday evening and all sessions Wednesday and Thursday.
+All meals provided Wednesday, and breakfast Thursday.
+Optional Tuesday trainings and Friday field trips have an additional charge (see below).